 I use this tripod-head combination more than any of my others because of the type of photography I do most.
 It is not the ultimate in steadiness, like a pan and tilt head with tightening knobs.

 When used with one of my cable releases, I've never had any blurry photo issues with my joystick head.
-I believe the 3021 legs are no longer available but the Manfrotto 055XPROB Pro Tripod Legs had extremely high customer feedback in the camera tripod reviews on Amazon.
+I believe the 3021 legs are no longer available but the Manfrotto 055XPROB Pro tripod legs have high customer feedback in the camera tripod reviews on Amazon.

 Take just a few minutes to reflect on the size of your camera and the type of photography you do before plunging into all of the camera tripod reviews.

-If you do have the financial resources to get more than one tripod, go for it.
+If you do have the financial resources to get more than one tripod, it's a smart way to go.
+Perhaps foolishly, I'll admit, I own 9 tripods right now.
 It is great to be able to have the proper equipment to match your situation.
-Above all else, have a blast!
-Keep on shooting.